utherp0/workshop_frontpage/README.md

-# workshop_frontpage
-Frontpage app for OCP workshop
+Frontpage app for info for workshop attendees